BaAmadoCamunas/game-development-projects/cs50-introduction-to-game-development/README.md

 - Scene management
 - Animation

-**Note:** projects are hosted in their original GitHub repositories, where they were developed and submitted during the course.
+---

+> **Note:** The coursework repositories are intentionally not linked in order to comply with Harvard CS50's Academic Honesty Policy.
+Only the original final project (**SkyRune**) is publicly available.